EthGlobalLFGHO/ArbiGHOst/README.md

 On Aave, 1 GHO will always be worth 1USD.
 On other exchanges, it is up to users to make sure the price is 1USD.
 If it is too high on a DEX, a user can get GHO for 1USD from Aave and sell it for more on the DEX.
-If it is too low on a DEx, a user can buy it there and less it for more on Aave.
+If it is too low on a DEX, a user can take out a temporary loan of GHO, make a profit by liquiading other users, and buying GHO on a DEX to repay the temporary loan.

-- use ETH as to mint GHO at 1USD
-- flashMint GHO
+### FlashMint

 You can mint GHO for 1USD worth of ETH.
 You can flashMint GHO and return with fee, in the same transaction.
 No capital required.
-- this only works when the amount is high enough to change the price within the same transaction

 ## GHO above peg

 This is the straight forward case.
 ### With flashMint
 - flashMint GHO
 - sell for over 1USD on DEX